 Surgical Treatment

 If you are a young athlete who suffers a proximal biceps tendon tear, surgical repair may be appropriate.
-Your physician will make a small incision over the biceps tendon and then bring it back up to the area in front of the shoulder and repair it back to the bone.
+Your physician will make a small incision over the biceps tendon and then bring it back up to the area in front of the shoulder and repair it to the bone.

 Recovery

 If you elect to treat the proximal biceps tendon rupture nonoperatively and you have no other shoulder problems, the recovery can be quite quick.
-Usually you feel better in 3-6 weeks.
-If you elect to have the tendon repaired, the recovery is longer usually 3-6 months.
+Usually, you feel better in 3–6 weeks.
+If you elect to have the tendon repaired, the recovery is longer, usually 3–6 months.

 GET BACK TO WHAT YOU LOVE.
 FASTER